 High-density lipoprotein (HDL)

-- HDL is otherwise referred to as the “ ” due to its ability to remove LDL from your blood.
+- HDL is otherwise referred to as the “good cholesterol” due to its ability to remove LDL from your blood.

 - Non-HDL is the discrepancy between HDL concentration and total cholesterol, which includes cholesterol in all lipoproteins.